 xsd:string, with no language tag.

-Usually the bibliographic information about the source of a period definition is provided through properties of the period collection to which it belongs.
-However, in some cases there may be additional bibliographic information that is specific to an individual definition.
+Usually the bibliographic information about the source of a period is provided through properties of the authority to which it belongs.
+However, in some cases there may be additional bibliographic information that is specific to an individual period.
 In these cases, we use a

 dcterms:source to provide this additional information, and

-dcterms:isPartOf to link the source of the definition to the source of the collection to which it belongs.
-For example, we might use the following to indicate that the specific book page from which a definition was sourced:
+dcterms:isPartOf to link the source of the period to the source of the authority to which it belongs.
+For example, we might use the following to indicate that the specific book page from which a period was sourced:

 <p0tns5v4kdf> dcterms:source [ dcterms:isPartOf <http://www.worldcat.org/oclc/63807908> ; bibo:locator "page 25" ] .